smithy-lang/smithy-dafny/TestModels/aws-sdks/s3/README.md

 # AWS-SDK-S3

 This project tests the Amazon S3 operations `PutObject` and `GetObject` in `dafny`.
-It is a work-in-progress and not ready for consumption.
+Currently, only the Python runtime is supported.